-Fees-free tertiary study is now available for eligible first-time tertiary students.
-Find out more at feesfree.govt.nz
+Fees-free is available for eligible first-time tertiary learners.
+Find out if you’re eligible at feesfree.govt.nz

 Want to be a light automotive engineer?